 CEPI·dx’s goal is to strengthen global diagnostic preparedness by addressing the key issues around the development and uptake of critical diagnostics.
 CEPI∙dx will align focus on holistic solutions to epidemic preparedness.
 CEPI·dx will focus on seven objectives focused around FIND’s strategic pillars:

-- Drive development of diagnostics to address specific needs for priority pathogens as defined by the WHO Blueprint for R&D and CEPI (MERS, Lassah, Nipah), capitalizing on existing platforms.
+- Drive development of diagnostics to address specific needs for priority pathogens as defined by the WHO Blueprint for R&D and CEPI (MERS, Lassa, Nipah), capitalizing on existing platforms.

 - Turn existing platforms into flexible response systems by developing R&D and business mechanisms to incorporate new assays onto commercialized platforms.